j1nxie/usth/source/index.rst

 Contact
 -------

-This documentation is currently an one-man project. `Contact me`_.
+This documentation is currently a collaboration between me and a few friends.
+`Contact me`_ if you want to help.

 .. _Contact me: https://linktr.ee/ryliexd